CKalitin/ckalitin.github.io/_posts/2026-02-17-solar-project-insights.md

 #### **Case Study: Copy Pasting Designs and Language Models**

-Throughout design of the HVC I often consulted my favourite language models and the design of previous PCBs on the team.
+Throughout the design of the HVC I often consulted my favourite language models and the design of previous PCBs on the team.
 These are great resources for learning about how to design a PCB and for getting ideas for how to implement certain features.
 Language models are particularly good at suggesting ICs I could use for certain functions, and giving implementation details for how to use those ICs.

 However, any time you're outsourcing your thinking to a previous Solar member (who may not be on the team anymore) or a language model, you must remember that in the end you are the one who will have to be in the bay at 2 am debugging your board.
 Or, worse, pulling an all-nighter the night before competition desperately trying to fix a critical issue with the board you designed, with no one else to ask for help.
 This desperate moment at 4 am is what you should be optimizing for and why you must be the expert on your project.